maxspl/json2splunk/README.md

 - `--test`: Optional.
 Enables test mode where no data is sent to Splunk.
 Useful for debugging.
 - `--config_spl`: Optional.
 Specifies the path to the Splunk configuration file.
 Defaults to `splunk_configuration.yml`.
 - `--indexer_patterns`: Optional.
 Specifies the path to the file patterns configuration.
 Defaults to `indexer_patterns.yml`.
+- `--ext`: Optional.
+Specifies a list of extensions to prefilter the input directory.
+Defaults is None.

 ### Test Mode